paulopottermarchi/Python-Data-Engineering-ETL-Projects/README.md

 ---

-## Email-to-Bitrix Payment Automation

-A real-world automation pipeline that monitors a corporate email inbox for payment report emails, extracts financial data from Excel attachments, and posts formatted summaries to a Bitrix24 group feed.

-Pipeline steps:
-1. Connect to corporate IMAP server and filter unread emails by subject
-2. Extract and parse `.xlsx` attachment using openpyxl
-3. Aggregate payment values and extract transaction date
-4. Format and post message to Bitrix24 via REST API webhook
-5. Mark email as read to prevent duplicate processing

-Concepts explored:
-- Email automation via IMAP
-- Excel data extraction (openpyxl)
-- REST API integration (Bitrix24)
-- Environment variable management (.env / dotenv)
-- Windows Task Scheduler automation
-- Multi-client pipeline configuration

-> This project was built and deployed in a **production environment** at MBA
-> Serviços de Cobranças, automating daily payment reporting for debt collection
-> portfolios (clients 501, 516).

----

 ## Largest Banks ETL Pipeline

 A complete **web scraping ETL pipeline** that extracts market capitalization data for the world's largest banks from Wikipedia.